0x1DA9430/CubeSolver/README.md

 ### Installation

-Down load the [apk](https://github.com/YankFitzgerald/CubeSolver/releases/tag/Publish) and install on your android devices.
+Download the [apk](https://github.com/YankFitzgerald/CubeSolver/releases/tag/Publish) file and install on your android devices.

 ### Debug in Android Studio